mesosphere/kubeaddons-kommander/README.md

 # Releasing from this repo

-- Kommander follows a semver style versioning and is setup to be able to support multiple major and minor versions at the same time.
+- Kommander follows a semver style versioning and is set up to be able to support multiple major and minor versions at the same time.
 (See branches above)

 ## Step by step guides to release Kommander versions (pre-releases, latest and previously released)